 Fifty yards away, the fish hurled itself out of the water, and continued its run towards the same rapids Titch’s fish headed for.
 It was another good mahseer.
 Now all I had to do was keep my cool and concentrate on beating the fish.

 After a short run down the bank chasing it, I managed to turn the fish’s head and began to slowly bring it back upstream.
 Because my rod tip was missing, I had to be very careful when the fish lunged.
 I had to lower the rod slightly in the direction of the fish, to prevent a snap-off, which the mahseer seemed intent on inducing.
 The fish made several powerful runs, the likes of which I’ve never experienced before.
 The reel I use week in, week out for fishing at home, was making noises I’d never heard it make before!
 To battle a mahseer really is something else.

 The fight lasted 25 minutes.
 It was 25 minutes of sheer pleasure for me; you couldn’t wipe the smile from my face!
 Yet I couldn’t relax and celebrate until the fish was safely away from the water, at which point I was overcome with both relief and elation.
-My fish came in a shade smaller than Titch’s, measuring 42.5 inches from nose to tail-fork, and the fish was estimated at somewhere around the 40lb mark.
+My fish came in a shade smaller than Titch’s, measuring 42.5 inches from nose to tail-fork, and the fish was estimated at somewhere around the 35lb to 40lb mark.
 Once again it was a stunning fish, in perfect-condition.

 I’d done it!
 We’d done it!
 Somehow, in six mind-blowing hours, me and Titch had both landed very respectable mahseer; against the odds.